-Paragon Training Methods are programs that are built around sustainability, longevity, training/life balance, and most importantly, looking damn good.
-A fair bit of our members come from a CrossFit background.
-So it’s very important to understand some differences in mindset and training approach when embarking on this style of programming.
+Paragon Training Methods are programs that are built around sustainability, longevity, training/life balance, and looking/feeling damn good.
+A fair bit of our members come from a CrossFit background or from high-intensity workout modalities like Spin, F45, Orange Theory, etc. So it’s very important to understand some differences in mindset and training approach when embarking on our style of programming.

 Please read that again.
-When pursuing aesthetics, volume is a GREAT way to compensate for intensity.
+Volume is a GREAT way to compensate for intensity.
 It’s hard to train when we’re mentally or physically exhausted, so an awesome hack is to lift at lower weights for more sets.
 This will provide the stimulus we NEED to activate hypertrophy, with the added benefit of not taxing our CNS as heavily.

 If we opt to take one of these lower intensity days, strive for the highest quality movement possible.
 Moving poorly in order to lift a heavier weight may mean we’re not recruiting the muscles we are intended to recruit.
 Don’t be afraid to chuck ego to the door and take pride in how we move and and perform movements.
 The kicker is it will indirectly come around and lead to heavier weights since we’re grooving good movement patterns.

 Your goal should be to lift heavy and work really hard in the gym – but you shouldn’t be absolutely crushing yourself, either.

 Think about training in 6-8 week blocks.

 Accumulation Phase – All sets and general “effort” level is around an RPE (Rate of Perceived Exertion) of a 7 or 8 out of 10.
 We should leave 3-4 reps “in the tank” on everything.
 This is where we focus on gradually increasing output level.
 The accumulation phase is a great time to really focus on QUALITY movement and using this time to perfect errors in our movement patterns.